Dmitry-White/Nest.js-Playground/advanced/docs/Sub-Trees.md

 Request-scope providers get instanciated dynamically upon receiving a signal, e.g. HTTP request, CronJob invocation, etc. In reaction to this signal, Nest.js constructs a so-called dependency injection sub-tree that's associated with the given signal.

+## ModuleRef

-`ModuleRef` is the way to manually construct and manage custom dependency injection sub-trees
+`ModuleRef` is the way to manually construct and manage custom dependency injection sub-trees.

+What the ModuleRef.resolve method does under the hood is that it internally constructs a dedicated depenency injection sub-tree where the target service in the argument for the method is the root node of that sub-tree.
+This sub-tree has its own unique context identifier that represents that tree